 No. Kind of development or activity Proponent Relevant TNSP column 1 column 2 column 3 commissioned that is anticipated to have a material inter-network impact. assets.
 Customer in respect of the facility and associated connection assets.
-Network Service Provider in respect of the relevant network. generating unit, facility or network development is connected and, if a network development, then also the Proponent.
-4. Setting changes are made to any power system stabilisers as a result of a generating unit, facility of a Customer or network development being commissioned, modified or replaced. generating unit.
-Customer in respect of the Transmission Network Service Provider in respect of any transmission network to which the generating unit, facility or network development is connected.
+Network Service Provider in respect of the relevant network. generating unit, facility or network development is connected and, if a network development, then also the Proponent .
+4. Setting changes are made to any power system stabilisers as a result of a generating unit, facility of a Customer or network development being commissioned, modified or replaced.
+Generator in respect of the generating unit.
+Customer in respect of the facility.
+Network Service Provider in respect of the relevant network.
+Transmission Network Service Provider in respect of any transmission network to which the generating unit, facility or network development is connected.
 5. Setting changes are made to any power system stabilisers as a result of a decision by AEMO , which are not covered by item 4 in this chart.
 None.
 6. AEMO determines that a test is required to verify the performance of the power system in light of the results of planning studies or simulations or one or more system incidents.
 AEMO.
 None.